janrosa1/Master_thesis/code_report.md

 $$
 When consumer retires, she obtain the same minimal pension.
 Therefore, assuming CRRA utility, after dividing by $P_j$, consumers solve a problem defined by a Bellman equation (denoting by $a_j$ assets, $c_{j}$, consumption, $\pi_{j}$ probability of surviving to the next period, r- interst rate, pens- pension):

+...
+Latex part which may not render at github
 $$
 \begin{aligned}
 V_{j,i}(a_{j})&= \max_{a_{j+1},c_{j}}  u(c_{j}) + \beta \pi_{j}\textbf{E}(\theta_{j+1}^{1-\sigma}V_{j+1} (\hat{a}_{j+1}, \theta_{j+1})\\